yuyang339/cs140e-21spr/labs/README.md

-# The labs
+## The labs

-This is only a rough guide ---- we are currently doing significant lab rewrites.
-The first chunk of labs should remain roughly the same, just with more photos (and maybe video if I can figure out OBS).
-The subsequent labs will likely get modified with some new ideas we have from teaching cs240lx and cs340lx last year.
+Below describes where we're going and why.
+The labs themselves have a lot more prose on each topic.
+There is a pointer to where we currently
+are: the labs after this point can still see significant revisions.

+I would strongly recommend reading the labs carefully before starting.
+And then, once you finish, going back and reading them for things you missed the first time, and also looking closely at your code --- for every line, you should understand why we needed it or what it does.
+And on second reading, you'll likely find some lines that we could have cut out!

 ---------------------------------------------------------------------
 ### Part 1: Going down.

-The first chunk of the class will be writing all the low-level code needed to run the pi and using modern techniques to validate it.
-Doing so will remove all magic from what is going on since all of the interesting code on both the pi and unix side will be written by you:
+The first chunk of the class will be writing all the low-level code needed to run the r/pi and using modern techniques to validate it.
+Doing so will remove all magic from what is going on since all of the interesting code on both the pi and Unix side will be written by you:

   - [0-blink](0-blink/): get everyone up to speed and all necessary software installed.
 This should be a fast lab.

   - [1-gpio](1-gpio/): start getting used to understanding hardware datasheets by writing your own code to control the r/pi `GPIO` pins using the Broadcom document GPIO description.
-You will use this to implement your own blink and simple network between your r/pi's.
+You will use this to implement your own blink and a simple network between your r/pi's.

-  - [2-cross-check](2-cross-check/): you will use read-write logging to verify that your GPIO code is equivalent to everyone else's.
+  - [2-cross-check](2-cross-check/): you will use read-write logging of all loads and stores to device memory to verify that your GPIO code is equivalent to everyone else's.
 If one person got the code right, everyone will have it right.

     A key part of this class is having you write all the low-level, fundamental code your OS will need.
 The good thing about this approach is that there is no magic.
-A bad thing is that a single mistake makes more a miserable quarter.
-Thus, we show you modern tricks for ensuring your code is correct.
+A bad thing is that a single mistake can make a miserable quarter.
+Thus, we show you modern (or new) tricks for checking code correctness.

-  - [3-bootloader](3-bootloader/): you will implement your own bootloader to transfer the code from your laptop to the pi.
+  - [3-bootloader](3-bootloader/): two of the biggest pieces of code we've given you have been the Unix-side and pi-side bootloader code (`pi-install` and `bootloader.bin` respectively).
+So this lab has you implement your own and get rid of ours.

     The most common r/pi bootloader out there uses the `xmodem` protocol.
     This approach is overly complicated.
-You will do a much simpler, more likely to be correct protocol.
-It has the advantage that it will later make it easier to do a network boot.
+You will do a much simpler, more-likely-to-be-correct protocol.
+It has the advantage that it will later make it easier to boot over the network.

+  - [4-uart](4-uart/): the last key bit of code we've given you is for controlling the UART (`uart.o`); so this has you write your own and remove ours.

-  - [4-uart](4-uart/): you write your first real device driver, for the UART, using only the Broadcom document.
+    To do so you'll write your first real device driver (at least in the context of this class), for the UART, using only the Broadcom document.
 At this point, all key code on the pi is written by you.
-You will use the cross checking code from lab3 to verify your implementation matches everyone else's.
+    You will use the cross checking code from lab 2 to verify your implementation matches everyone else's.

-     A great way to understand the UART hardware is to write your own software version of it and use this to communicate with your laptop.
-     Doing so gives you a second source of output, which will turn out to be very useful later when we do networking.

-  - [5-digital-analyzer](5-digital-analyzer/): you build a fast, accurate digital analyzer and test signal generator that have timing error in the tens of nanoseconds.
-This will teach you more about how the machine works, and get you more comfortable looking at machine code.
-    At the end you'll have software that appears more accurate than a
-    $400 Saleae (at least the ones made in 2020).

-    The lab is a great example of how writing all the code yourself, and having a simple system makes it very easy to do things in-practice impossible on a traditional OS such as Linux or MacOS.

-  - [6-sw-uart](6-sw-uart/): our final low level lab you'll build a software "bit-banging" version of the UART protocol used in lab 4.

-    This will open your eyes to all a hardware protocol is (a signal that goes to 1 or 0, with some timining constraints), in sharp contrast to the complexity of the datasheets that describe the hardware that implement them.

-    In addition, you'll have the startling surprise of seeing first hand that --- despite the wildly different domain --- your test generating code from last lab is basically identical to how you transmit bytes using the UART protocol and your scope code is basically how you receive bytes.

 At this point you have written low-level device driver code, a bootloader, and pretty much replaced all of our code.
-You've learned how to crush it under a barrage of automatic checks and done a simple impleementation of a fake pi environment that allows you to check correctness of pi code using your laptop.
+You've learned how to crush it under a barrage of automatic checks and done a simple implementation of a fake pi environment that allows you to check correctness of pi code using your laptop.

-If you are interested in taking this further, there is a lab from last year we skipped (zoom makes some things hard), that you might find worth
+If you are interested in taking this further, there is a lab from last year we skipped (zoom makes some things hard), that you might find worth doing:
-doing:

   - [optional lab: replay](https://github.com/dddrrreee/cs140e-20win/tree/master/labs/5-replay).
-    This is a lab from the previous class: in a twist on lab3, you will use Unix system calls to interpose between your Unix and pi bootloader code, record all reads and writes, and test your bootloader implementation by replaying these back, both as seen and
+    This is a lab from the previous class: in a twist on lab-3, you will use Unix system calls to interpose between your Unix and pi bootloader code, record all reads and writes, and test your bootloader implementation by replaying these back, both as seen and